michaeldice/docker-geoserver-base/README.md

 # Base Image & Tags

-This image uses `openjdk:8-jre-alpine` as a base image to minimise size and risk of vulnerable packages.
+This image uses `openjdk:8-jre-alpine` as a base image to minimise image size and risk of vulnerable packages.

 I create latest tags for each minor version. i.e. `2.15-latest`.